YaelDillies/LeanCamCombi/README.md

 * The Ahlswede-Zhang inequality
 * The four functions theorem and related discrete correlation inequalities: FKG inequality, Holley inequality, Daykin inequality, Marica-Schönheim inequality
-* The Birkhoff representation theorem, non-categorical version
+* The Marica-Schönheim proof of the squarefree special case of Graham's conjecture
 * The Cauchy-Davenport theorem for general groups, and also for linearly ordered cancellative semigroup
 * The Erdős-Ginzburg-Ziv theorem
-* Shatterings of sets, the Sauer-Shelah lemma and the Vapnik-Chervonenkis dimension
-* Sublattices
-* Incidence algebras
-* Strongly convex functions
-* The Marica-Schönheim proof of the squarefree special case of Graham's conjecture
-* Visibility of a point through a set
-* The upper bound on the Ruzsa-Szemerédi problem
-* Cauchy's functional equation
 * Chevalley's theorem about constructible sets with and without a complexity bound
-* Marked groups

 ## Interacting with the project